My rejected manuscript

 6. "The reasoning (as best I can follow it) goes something like this.
 A rescaled range analysis (RSA) on a subset of RNG data from the PEAR consortium replication finds a Hurst scaling exponent (H) greater than 0.5, and this can be taken as evidence for PK-MP correlations in the data".

-My response: Using the label "PK-MP correlations" (MP for Markovian process) that the reviewer adopts is misleading for a couple of reasons.
-First and foremost, my paper shows that there is no evidence for a MicroPK effect.
+My response: The label "PK-MP correlations" (MP for Markovian process) used by the reviewer is misleading for several reasons.

 7. "Modelling the PK-MP shows that the effect can produce funnel plots with a large dispersion".